pondrejk/dizzer/chap2-carto_insight.md

 *Periodic pattern mining* is a type of sequence mining that searches for recurrent patterns in time sequences.
 Such patterns can be: *full periodic patterns*, *partial periodic patterns* (e.g. just on mondays), and *cyclic or periodic association rules* that associate events that occur periodically together (@han2011data).

 Considering the breadth of posible spatial and temporal relations described earlier, the conceptualization of spatial and temporal coocurrence in the association rules may seem rather simplistic.
 Basically it is reduced to a yes/no parameter.
 Moreover, moving from the level of individual database entries towards assessing relations between compound entities such as spatial point clusters seems to be out of the scope of these methods.
-Of course, the way spatiality is inscribed into association rules could be made more sophisticated, though with inevitable implicatons for mining performance.
-With large datasets, mining even the simple rules forces us to consider performance. ( TODO maybe develop to say here simple visual comparison is cheaper, at least for clusters).
+Of course, the way how spatiality is inscribed into association rules could be made more sophisticated, though with inevitable implicatons for mining performance.
+With large datasets, mining even the simple rules forces us to consider time constraints.
+For such tasks, a simple visual exploration is more efficient and reliable then basic algorithmic solutions.

 At this point we can step back from mining algorithms to invite some human interpretation and to consider what conclusions we can actually draw from spatial and temporal co-ocurrence of events.
 The usual assumption is that such coocurrence can point to some form of causality.
 Drawing from approaches by @allen1995qualitative and @galton2012states; @bleisch2014mining distinguish between the trigger that apparently causes the event and the environmental conditions that have to be fulfilled for the effect to occur.